kalpana-org/kalpana/plugin_docs.rst

 *Example:* ``~/.config/kalpana/plugins/myplugin/myplugin.py``

+If a file with the name ``qtstylesheet.css`` is present, it will be merged with the main stylesheet and applied to the program.
+When loaded, the stylesheet may be format()ed using a values from the plugin's config. **Remember to escape all { and } if you use a theme config!** Otherwise Kalpana will most likely explode.

 Apart from that, there can be as many other files in the plugin's directory as wanted.

 The main module must define a class called ``UserPlugin``, as a subclass of ``pluginlib.GUIPlugin``.